-- Extend the work performed in applying one or more requirements; or - Perform other procedures judged by the auditor to be necessary in the circumstances. - 1.3.4.
-If an objective in a Part cannot be achieved, the auditor shall evaluate whether this prevents the auditor from achieving the overall objectives of the auditor and thereby requires the auditor to: - (a) Modify the terms of engagement and perform the audit and report in accordance with the Standards on Auditing; or - (b) Modify the auditor's opinion or withdraw from the engagement (where withdrawal is possible under applicable law or regulation).
+- Evaluate whether further relevant audit evidence has been, or will be, obtained as a result of complying with requirements from other Parts; - Extend the work performed in applying one or more requirements; or - Perform other procedures judged by the auditor to be necessary in the circumstances. - 1.3.4.
+If an objective in a Part cannot be achieved, the auditor shall evaluate whether this prevents the auditor from achieving the overall objectives of the auditor and thereby requires the auditor to: - (a) Modify the terms of engagement and perform the audit and report in accordance with the International Standards on Auditing; or - (b) Modify the auditor's opinion or withdraw from the engagement (where withdrawal is possible under applicable law or regulation).